Germany agrees on energy company payout over nuclear shutdown | DW | 05.03.2021

-Germany is ending years of litigation with energy companies with around €2.4 billion ($2.9 billion) to compensate for their losses.
+Germany is ending years of litigation with energy companies with around €2.4 billion to compensate for their losses.

 Germany has agreed on Friday to compensate energy companies with around €2.4 billion ($2.9 billion) for their losses as the country phases out nuclear power, ending years of litigation.